Album Review: The Sword & The Soaring by Navy Blue

 He doesn’t avoid the specifics.
 On “God’s Kingdom,” he remembers family tragedies: “I’m the one who needed healing,” a couple of lines later, “Mom crying, we flew down to Mississippi.”
 His voice doesn’t crack; instead, he names the pain and then points to the work: “Self‑care is my birthright/I shine light on what I gripe over.”
 The track’s gentle piano and soft drums leave enough air for each line to land.
 It might be the first time he so plainly connects personal suffering to the possibility of spiritual sovereignty.
 Where earlier releases left grief hanging unresolved, here he threads it through repeated affirmations.
 He doesn’t compare himself to other rappers.
 He isn’t interested in positioning his trauma as currency.
 Instead, he offers his growth as evidence, where a man who still doubts but now knows how to name his needs.

 “You don’t gotta die to live again, we on the mend.”
 That line from “The Bloodletter” sets a motion that continues through the album: acknowledging wounds and moving anyway.
 Over a drum pattern that feels like loose soil under bare feet, he unspools his resurrection narrative—brothers and uncles lost, lessons pulled from suffering, a vow that healing is not a performance but a process.
-The sample crackles like a home recording, the bassline stays soft, and his voice sits forward in the mix.
-When he insists, “You got resurrected for the first time / And you still got breath”, it sounds less like sermonizing and more like a reminder to himself.
+The sample crackles like a home recording, the bassline stays soft, and his voice sits front and center.
+When he insists, “I rise from out the spot that such a power died/My light source projecting, I don’t cower at my shadow size anymore,” it sounds less like sermonizing and more like a reminder to himself.
 That clarity marks the whole project; he doesn’t float above the beat anymore, he walks through it.

 That sense of grounded clarity mentioned earlier runs through “Sunlight of the Spirit.”
-He begins by situating himself outdoors: “I sit in the sunlight of the spirit,” he raps, “I acknowledge beauty.”
+He begins by situating himself outdoors: “I’m sitting in the sunlight of the spirit/This life too beautiful to hide what I’m feeling,” he raps.
 It’s a startlingly simple image.
 The beat does little more than loop a piano and a hushed vocal sample, leaving a long horizon for the verses to stretch.
 He confesses that he had to grow up fast—childhood trauma forcing him to be “karmic proof.”
 Yet he learns that his heart is his home, no matter how unstable the house that holds it.
-He wonders aloud how one stays close when “pain delivered in doses.”
-These lines aren’t rhetorical; they are questions he lives.
+He confesses that he had to grow up fast—“Childhood trauma make you grow fast.”
+Yet he learns that his heart is his home: “I say the heart is where the home at.”
+He wonders aloud how one stays close “when we dealt pain in doses” in the first verse.
+These lines aren’t rhetorical.
+They are questions he lives.
 The song presents them without resolution, letting the feeling hang like dust in sunlight.
 His cadence is patient.
-He doesn’t rush to fill space with explanation.
 That restraint marks his evolution—it’s not that the words are fewer, but they carry more weight because he doesn’t bury them in filler.

 The sole track with a guest verse, “24 Gospel,” becomes a statement on trust rather than competition.
 Navy flips his own tears into lessons and calls the song a “transmutation”—a process of turning pain into something useful.
 The beat, courtesy of Animoss, wraps his voice in vintage soul samples.
 When Earl Sweatshirt enters, he doesn’t outshine Navy, but he extends the exercise.
 Earl’s verse references Sisyphus and spirituality, his delivery loose but focused.
 Instead of using the feature as a co-sign, Navy uses it as a mirror—another voice processing similar burdens.
 Their interplay feels like two craftsmen trading techniques rather than one-upping each other.
 It emphasizes the humility that runs through the record, as even when he invites friends, he does not treat them as ornaments but as participants in a shared practice.

 When you play on “The Phoenix,” it might have been the obvious place for flourish, but he refuses the mythic cliché.
-Instead, he starts with a plea: “Lay down your weapons, pick up the sword, and watch you heal”.
+Instead, he starts with a plea: “To live and die and rise again, a phoenix mitosis/The way I split myself in two, the water moving Moses.”
 The line flips the album title; the sword becomes a tool for cutting away old narratives.
-The production uses chimes and a woodwind sample to evoke the new morning after a storm.
+The production uses chimes and a beautiful piano sample to evoke the new morning after a storm.
 Later, he raps, “You ain’t a phoenix, you ain’t a phoenix, you a human being.”
 In a culture obsessed with reinvention, he reminds us that the work is about staying human.
-The later verses ask his children to carry on the discipline: “Pass on the sword so you can heal.”
+The later verses ask his children to carry on the discipline: “Put the sword down and the shield/I’m here now, it’s time to heal.”
 He just steps back, leaving the line hanging, trusting that the work will continue.

 A major difference between this record and earlier Navy Blue projects is his relationship to his longtime fans.
 He no longer treats the audience as distant observers, as he invites us into his practice.
 He shares intimate dialogues with his father, he names his children, and he confesses his doubts.
 None of the self-pity occasionally crept into Songs of Sage.
 Instead, there is self-awareness.
 He knows his triggers, acknowledges them, and keeps moving.
 He doesn’t ask for sympathy here.
 He demonstrates how you can carry grief and faith simultaneously.
 In doing so, he positions his music less as a personal diary and more as a toolkit.
 He offers instructions, blessings, and reminders, then steps away.